patoperpetua/pipelines-common/README.md

     - *PAGES_TARGET_FOLDER:* "public"
     - *PAGES_SOURCE_FOLDER:* "dist"

 - **scripts:** contains jobs to test bash scripts and publish them to gitlab pages as single file and inside a zip file.
+It has the following available variables:
+  - *SCRIPTS_SKIP_TEST*: ""
+  - *SCRIPTS_SKIP_ZIP*: ""

 - **templates:** contains jobs to test gitlab-ci templates and publish them to gitlab pages.